richardbenson91477/4c/docs/4c_lang.md

 This document describes the 4c language; its syntax, standard built-in types, functions, constants, and so on.

 ### Rationale
 The language known as "Modern C++" has great value in terms of performance and capabilities - at a usability cost that many people would rather avoid paying.
-Simpler to use languages like Python already exist - with an obvious performance cost.
+Easier to use - and still powerful - languages like Python already exist - with an obvious performance cost.
 Many "C performance with modern features" languages have come forth to try and remedy this situation.
 Perhaps one will dethrone C++ - or perhaps none will.
-Nevertheless, they have their own inherent value to those who enjoy using them (as does C++).
+Nevertheless, _all_ languages have value to those who enjoy using them.
 I do not _expect_ 4c to become popular - nor do I plan to force the issue, by design.
 4c is simply my personal attempt to avoid using "Modern C++" when I can - if others find it useful, that's great too.

 ### Potential benefits
   * Variable and function names specify their own types.